Skip to main content

 • preserve readability-first design even in local fixes

-When changing self-host code
+When reintroducing self-host code

 • preserve parity with the Rust frontend canonical behavior